Kunter-Bunt/Marius-Wodtke-Blog/content/post/eForms-csharp/validating/index.md

 > **_NOTE:_**  Depending on how much you have mapped at this stage you might get 400 responses from the service which will pop up as ApiExceptions.
 It is important to note that the definition of the API states that this is caused by the parameters like Language and Version, which is also printed to the Exception Message.
 But make sure to check the Result as well, here the real response from the service is noted, in the picture below you can see that the actual error is regarding the XML itsel!
 It is missing required properties. ![The actual response from the service is in the Result, not the Message](400Error.png)

 Sadly there is another problem: The definition of the API which returns an application/xml content is not interpreted by NSwag as an XML File being returned because there is not schema given for this.
-I had to edit the return value [here]:
+I had to edit the return value [here](https://github.com/Kunter-Bunt/eForms-CSharp-Sample/blob/main/eForms-CSharp-Sample-App/clients/ValidationClient.cs#LL193C34-L193C34):
 ```
 return new FileResponse(status_, headers_, new System.IO.MemoryStream(System.Text.Encoding.UTF8.GetBytes(await response_.Content.ReadAsStringAsync())), client_, response_);
 ```